 You’re pregnant with your first baby!
 Congratulations!
-This is such a special time, and it’s a time to celebrate.
+This is a special time for you and, hopefully, a time of joy and celebration.

-If you find yourself feeling more stressed than excited about the prospect of a baby shower: rest easy, mama!
+If you feel more stressed than excited about the prospect of a baby shower: rest easy!
 It is not a prerequisite to your little one’s arrival.

 Is it mandatory to have a baby shower when you’re having your firstborn child?

-It is absolutely not mandatory to have a baby shower for your first baby, or any baby after that.
-Baby showers are totally optional.
+Having a baby shower for your first baby, or any baby after that, is not mandatory, and baby showers are absolutely optional.

-The main purpose of a baby shower is to “shower” the soon to be mom with gifts — the goal being to help the parents prepare for the baby’s arrival.
-Many people like them because it’s a fun time to get together with your close family and friends.
+The primary purpose of a baby shower is to “shower” the soon-to-be parents with gifts to help them prepare for their baby’s arrival.
+Most expectant parents love a baby shower to help them get ready, but also because it’s a fun time to get together with close family and friends.

 If you have questions or comments about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected].

 Emails in this column are received from readers.
-Emails may be edited for spelling, length and grammar, or to remove sensitive information.
-However, we are careful not to alter the intent or content of the question.
+Emails may be edited for spelling, length, and grammar or to remove sensitive information.
+However, we are careful not to alter the content of the question.